-The Erase Security Registers command sequence: CS# goes low \rightarrow sending ERSCUR instruction \rightarrow sending 24 bit address \rightarrow CS# goes high.
+The Erase Security Registers command sequence: CS# goes low → sending ERSCUR instruction → sending 24-bit address → CS# goes high.

 CS# must be driven high after the eighth bit of the command code has been latched in; otherwise the Erase Security Registers command is not executed.
 As soon as CS# is driven high, the self-timed Erase Security Registers cycle (whose duration is tSE) is initiated.
 While the Erase Security Registers cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Erase Security Registers cycle, and is 0 when it is completed.
 The Security Registers Lock Bit (LB3-1) in the Status Register can be used to OTP protect the security registers.

 Once the LB bit is set to 1, the Security Registers will be permanently locked; the Erase Security Registers command will be ignored.

-Address A23-16 A15-12 A11-10 A9-0 Security Register #1 00H 0001 00 Byte Address Security Register #2 00H 0010 00 Byte Address Security Register #3 00H 0011 00 Byte Address
+Address A23-16 A15-12 A11-10 A9-0

+Security Register #1 00H 0001 00 Don't care

+Security Register #2 00H 0010 00 Don't care

+Security Register #3 00H 0011 00 Don't care

-Figure 10-37 Erase Security Registers (ERSCUR) Sequence (Command 44)
+Figure 10-32 Erase Security Registers (ERSCUR) Sequence (Command 44h)

-10.39 Program Security Registers (PRSCUR)
+10.33 Program Security Registers (PRSCUR) (42H)

 The Program Security Registers command is similar to the Page Program command.
-It allows from 1 to 1024 bytes Security Registers data to be programmed.
+It allows from 1 to 256bytes Security Registers data to be programmed.
 A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit before sending the Program Security Registers command.

-The Program Security Registers command sequence: CS# goes low \rightarrow sending PRSCUR instruction \rightarrow sending 24 bit address \rightarrow sending at least one byte data \rightarrow CS# goes high.
+The Program Security Registers command sequence: CS# goes low → sending PRSCUR instruction

+→ sending 24-bit address → sending at least one-byte data → CS# goes high.